 We at Morgan Hill know that finding the right attorney to represent you is a choice not to be taken lightly.
 Call us today for a consultation to tell us about your legal issues, the scope of your goals, and your budget.

 Since 1992 Clint's clients have been awarded millions of dollars in personal injury, wrongful death, and medical malpractice cases.
 Clint has also effectively represented hundreds of clients in the areas of family law, estate planning, probate and civil litigation.
 Clint is the local referral attorney for the Washington Education Association and the Teamsters Union, and served on the Board of Trustees of the Thurston County Bar Association from 2003-2007.
-Since 2008, Clint has served on the board of WaDads, a Washington-based advocacy group addressing the needs of families with disabled children.
+Clint served on the board of WaDads, a Washington-based advocacy group addressing the needs of families with disabled children, from 2008 - 2017, and currently serves on the board of the Pinetop Perkins Foundation of Clarksdale, Mississippi, a non-profit organization providing support and training for youth musicians as well as well as care and safety for elderly musicians at the twilight of their career.
 Clint is also trained in mediation, and offers his services as a mediator in family law and other civil disputes.
 To contact Clint regarding mediation services, click here.
 A Charter Member of the International Blues Foundation and a musician of sorts, Clint plays the office piano and sings until his staff begs for mercy.
 To visit Clint’s music website, click here.
 A graduate of the Missouri Auction School, Clint is also a certified auctioneer - just in case the legal profession doesn't afford him the opportunity to talk enough.